Bias and Excess Variance in Election Polling: A Not-So-Hidden Markov Model: Introduction

-We estimate that polls did not systematically over- or under-state either party across state-level contests from 2004 through 2012, while they did overstate the Democrats' support by approximately 2 percentage points in 2016 and 2020.
-In contrast to directly comparing the poll and election result or using a linear trend adjustment \citep{ShiraniMehr2018biasvariance}, we estimate slightly larger errors in the 2016 and 2020 elections and much smaller excess variances across all election cycles.
+We estimate that polls did not systematically over- or under-state either party across state-level contests, while they did overstate the Democrats' support by approximately 2 percentage points in 2016 and 2020 Presidential elections.
+In contrast to directly comparing the poll and election result or using a linear trend adjustment \citep{ShiraniMehr2018biasvariance}, we estimate less extreme errors by a factor of 10\% to 25\% and much smaller excess variances across all election cycles.
 Unlike previous approaches, our estimates are not sensitive to how many days of polling are included, letting us leverage a larger sample and estimate more credible bias and excess variability parameters.
 In particular, without a flexible model for preferences, other models conflate changes in preferences with polling error, estimating excess variability that is two to three times larger than what our model indicates.